-The Advanced Practitioners add an extra layer of practice oversight, taking on smaller caseloads and supervision of SSWs.
 The SSWs have responsibility for the assessment, support, supervision, and annual review of foster carers.
 In addition, they work in close partnership with the Looked After Children's Social Worker and will attend Looked After Reviews and Personal Education Plan (PEP) meetings with the foster carer to ensure the very best outcomes are achieved for children placed with our carers.
 SSWs are responsible for monitoring the continuous professional development and training of foster carers.
 They ensure that all foster carers complete the Training, Support and Development Standards (TSDs) and maintain an ongoing portfolio, working closely with the Learning and Development Team to facilitate this.
 In addition, SSWs co-ordinate and deliver support groups for foster carers and provide the frontline delivery of Out of Hours Services to carers.